 E. Grants to Non-Governmental Entities (66500–66599)

-This category may be used by state agencies if they prefer to categorize grant expenditures based on the recipient type rather than based on the funding source.
-This category is used to record grants provided to non-governmental entities, including for-profit and not-for-profit entities, to be used or distributed by the recipient entities as specified by the grant agreement.
+State agencies may use this category if they prefer to categorize grant expenditures based on the recipient type rather than the funding source.
+This category records grants provided to non-governmental entities, including for-profit and not-for-profit entities, to be used or distributed by the recipient entities as specified by the grant agreement.

 XI.
 Benefits and Claims (67000–67899)